 - You receive early warnings if an activity is likely to be delayed.

-The PMO shouldn’t be dealing with schedule changes or other issues at the last minute.
+The Project Team shouldn’t be dealing with schedule changes or other issues at the last minute.
 It’s a recipe for inefficiency and poor decision making that can cause the entire project schedule to fall behind.
 Because too many project management methodologies confuse effort with progress, a team may be busy but members are in the dark about how well the project’s forward momentum matches the original plan.
 Constant monitoring of activities is the key to staying on track, and an approach that utilizes robust project controls will keep the team informed about actual progress and potential problem areas.

 - Team members are held accountable for execution of their activities.